lumapps/design-system/demo/angularjs/components/search-field/doc.md

 ## Growing search field

-Use growing search field when space is a constraint or search does not have to be prominent.
+Use Growing search fields when space is a constraint or search does not have to be prominent.

 <demo-block component="search-field" partial="growing"></demo-block>